GStreamer/gstreamer/markdown/design/latency.md

 ## State Changes

-A Sink is never set to `PLAYING` before it is prerolled.
-In order to do this, the pipeline (at the GstBin level) keeps track of all elements that require preroll (the ones that return ASYNC from the state change).
+A sink is never set to `PLAYING` before it is prerolled.
+In order to do this, the pipeline (at the `GstBin` level) keeps track of all elements that require preroll (the ones that return ASYNC from the state change).
-These elements posted a `ASYNC_START` message without a matching `ASYNC_DONE` message.
+These elements posted an `ASYNC_START` message without a matching `ASYNC_DONE` one.

 The pipeline will not change the state of the elements that are still doing an ASYNC state change.